 JOA’s focal countries are: Ethiopia, Malawi, Nepal, Rwanda, Sierra Leone and Zambia.

 Jersey’s International development grants are concentrated on three key themes - Dairy for Development, Financial Inclusion and Conservation Livelihoods - selected for their effectiveness in bringing lasting change and because they are areas in which Jersey has skills and knowledge that can be shared.

 Jersey Overseas Aid does not accept unsolicited grant applications for development projects.
 Instead, JOA’s select partners are invited to bid for support at different times of the year.
-The conditions of funding opportunities are set out in our Explanatory Booklet (below).

 For more information on becoming a partner please visit our Partners page.